openlawlibrary/pygls/.vscode/extensions/pygls-playground/README.md

 1. Open the Run and Debug view (`ctrl + shift + D`)

-1. Select `Launch Client` and press `F5`, this will open a second VSCode window with the `vscode-playground` extension enabled.
+1. Select `Launch Client` and press `F5`, this will open a second VSCode window with the `pygls-playground` extension enabled.

 1. You will need to make sure that VSCode is using a virtual environment that contains an installation of `pygls`.
    The `Python: Select Interpreter` command can be used to pick the correct one.